telloom/telloom-v2/_project-context/topic-display-update-plan.md

 ## 3. Affected Areas

-This change will primarily affect UI components within the Listener's authenticated section of the application where topic names are displayed.
+This change will primarily affect UI components within the Listener's authenticated section of the application where topic names and descriptions are displayed.
 This includes, but may not be limited to:
 -   Pages under `app/(authenticated)/role-listener/` that list or detail topics.
 -   Specifically, if a path like `app/(authenticated)/role-listener/[id]/topics/page.tsx` exists (where `[id]` refers to `sharerId`), this would be a key area.
--   Any shared components that render topic names and are used within the Listener view.
+-   Any shared components that render topic names and descriptions and are used within the Listener view.

-## 4. Proposed Solution: Dynamic Transformation in Frontend (React Server Components)
+## 4. Proposed Solution: Dynamic Transformation in Frontend (React Server Components) and Usage of Dedicated Listener Description Field

-We will implement the transformation logic directly within the React Server Components responsible for rendering topics for the Listener.
+We will implement the transformation logic for topic names directly within the React Server Components responsible for rendering topics for the Listener.
+For topic descriptions, we will utilize the dedicated `descriptionListener` field from the `PromptCategory` table.

 -   **Reasoning**:
+    -   **Topic Name Transformation**:
-    -   **No Database Schema Changes**: This approach avoids altering the `PromptCategory` table, which is preferable for a purely presentational change.
+        -   **No Database Schema Changes for Name**: This approach avoids altering the `PromptCategory` table for the *name* transformation, which is preferable for a purely presentational change.
-    -   **Simplicity**: A simple string replacement ("Your" -> "Their") doesn't warrant database modifications or complex backend logic.
+        -   **Simplicity**: A simple string replacement ("Your" -> "Their") doesn't warrant database modifications or complex backend logic for the name.
-    -   **Contextual Logic**: The transformation is view-specific and can be neatly handled in the frontend components that are already context-aware (i.e., they know they are rendering for a Listener viewing a Sharer's content).
+        -   **Contextual Logic**: The name transformation is view-specific and can be neatly handled in the frontend components.
-    -   **Alignment with RSC**: React Server Components can prepare data, including such transformations, on the server before sending it to the client.
+        -   **Alignment with RSC**: React Server Components can prepare data, including such transformations, on the server.
+    -   **Topic Description**:
+        -   **Dedicated Field**: A new field `descriptionListener` was added to the `PromptCategory` table to store descriptions specifically tailored for the Listener perspective.
+This avoids complex frontend logic for transforming descriptions and ensures consistency.
+        -   **Data Integrity**: Storing Listener-specific descriptions in the database ensures the correct text is always used.

 -   **Implementation Details**:
+    -   **Topic Names**:
         -   When fetching `PromptCategory` data in a server component for the Listener view:
             -   The component will receive the `category` name.
-        -   A helper function will be used to transform the name if it starts with "Your ".
+            -   The `formatTopicNameForListener` helper function will be used to transform the name if it starts with "Your ".
-    -   This transformation should only apply when a `LISTENER` is viewing topics *about a specific `SHARER`*.
-The context is typically derived from the route (e.g., `role-listener/[sharerId]/topics`).
+    -   **Topic Descriptions**:
+        -   When fetching `PromptCategory` data for the Listener view, the `descriptionListener` field will be selected.
+        -   This `descriptionListener` field will be used directly in UI components for the Listener role, falling back to `description` if `descriptionListener` is null or empty (though `descriptionListener` should ideally be populated for all relevant categories).

 ## 5. Alternatives Considered